prjunnamed/prjcombine/docs/xc9500/database.rst

 The following tile kinds exist:

-- per-MC bits tile: identical for all devices in the database, the coordinate is a single number and corresponds to the row coordinate of the fuse
+- per-MC bits tile: identical for all chips in the database, the coordinate is a single number and corresponds to the row coordinate of the fuse
-- per-FB bits tile: identical for all devices in the database, the coordinate is a list of 3 numbers, in order:
+- per-FB bits tile: identical for all chips in the database, the coordinate is a list of 3 numbers, in order:

   - row
   - bit
   - column

-- IMUX bits tile: device-specific, the coordinate is the same as for per-FB bits tile
+- IMUX bits tile: chip-specific, the coordinate is the same as for per-FB bits tile
-- global bits tile: identical for all devices in the database, the coordinate is a list of 4 numbers, in order:
+- global bits tile: identical for all chips in the database, the coordinate is a list of 4 numbers, in order:

   - fb